-I’m talking about the transmission services, coolant flushes, air filters, Pollen Filters, (which very few customers know they need), alignments, tire rotations and the list goes on and on and on.
+I’m talking about the transmission services, coolant flushes, air filters, cabin air/pollen filters, (which very few customers know they need), alignments, tire rotations and the list goes on and on and on.
 Everyone knows when to change the engine oil, but how many do you really think know when to perform all of those other maintenance services?

 Next question: “Are all of your customers mechanically inclined and can perform all maintenance services on their vehicle themselves?”
 Chances are many, if not most of them, can’t even spell wrench let alone know how to use one.
 My point here is that most customers rely upon someone with knowledge of their vehicle to provide recommendations for the proper maintenance and service on their vehicle.

 It’s kind of like going to the dentist who performs an inspection of your teeth on each and every visit and makes recommendations to you based on time since your last visit and the condition of your teeth.
 You know that you have to brush after every meal, and you know you have to floss, but there are other things your teeth need, that you may not know.
 You rely upon a professional to help you maintain healthy teeth.

 An automobile customer is no different.
 They rely upon a professional, your technician or your service advisor, to properly advise them on how to maintain a reliable and safe vehicle which of course in the long run provides a much more enjoyable driving experience.
 There’s nothing worse than going on a trip with the family and you start having a problem with your vehicle, right?